iag-geo/concord/README.md

 A [CSV file](https://minus34.com/opendata/geoscape-202202/boundary_concordance.csv) and supporting scripts for converting data between Australian boundaries.

-It solves the problem of trying to merge 2 or more datasets based on different census or administrative boundaries such as statistical areas or postcodes. it does this by providing a list of **_concordances_** between pairs of boundaries.
+It solves the problem of trying to merge 2 or more datasets based on different census or administrative boundaries such as statistical areas or postcodes.
+It does this by providing a list of **_concordances_** between pairs of boundaries.

 In this context, **_concordance_** describes what % of residential addresses in a "from" boundary fit within a "to" boundary.

-Download & import the [concordance file](https://minus34.com/opendata/geoscape-202202/boundary_concordance.csv) into your database or reporting tool to get started.
+Download & import the [concordance file](https://minus34.com/opendata/geoscape-202202/boundary_concordance.csv) into your database or reporting tool to [get started](#Get Started).
 A [script](/postgres-scripts/00_import_concordance_file.sql) for importing into Postgres is also provided.

 ### Example Use Cases